-For this task I was testing the UF8 Dual Action polisher, which was kindly sent to me by Ultimate Finish (I will have a review video coming out on the YouTube Channel soon).
+For this task I was testing the UF8 Dual Action polisher, which was kindly sent to me by Ultimate Finish (watch the video review here).
 As the paint on the Vauxhall Viceroy was badly oxidised, I needed to cut through the top layers of damaged paint with a cutting compound and then refine it with a fine polish.
 Working in very cold conditions and fighting the rain (the Viceroy takes up a lot of room in the garage so has to have one end stuck out the door… yup it is a big car!).

 After 5 hours of toil on the bonnet, I came to the realisation that the paint on this car needs to be wet sanded.
 I managed to remove the oxidised layer, but what it then exposed was decades of swirls and scratches.
 Millions of them!
 It was then I knew I had no chance in hell of getting the Viceroy polished.
 I had simply run out of time!
 So all I could do was wipe the panels down and apply to wax to protect the paint.
 It was disappointing but as least the UF8 did a good job on making the bonnet look a bit better.
 I’m sure it will manage the wet sanding phase well.